marchaesen/vcxsrv/mesalib/docs/drivers/asahi.rst

    Pixel BackEnd
       Hardware unit which writes to color attachements and images.
 Also the name for a descriptor passed to :term:`PBE` instructions.

+   UVS
+   Unified Vertex Store
+      Hardware unit which buffers the outputs of the vertex shader (varyings).